Júnior Morasco

 The Special Poets directly inspired my Master’s dissertation, “Parâmetros gráfico-inclusivos para o desenvolvimento de objetos de aprendizagem digitais voltados ao público infantil” (UNESP, 2018), advised by Prof. Dr. Cassia Leticia Carrara Domiciano.

-The research formalized the principles I had been testing into a set of graphic-inclusive parameters for digital learning objects — covering typography, color, media, interactive elements and web accessibility — cross-referenced with WCAG and E-MAG guidelines.
+The research formalized the principles I'd been testing into a set of graphic-inclusive parameters for digital learning objects, covering typography, color, media, interactive elements and web accessibility, cross-referenced with WCAG and E-MAG.

-A field study with a convenience sample of nine children, supported by eye-tracking technology, validated those parameters with users with and without specific learning needs (dyslexia, blindness, low vision, color blindness and deafness), positioning Inclusive Graphic Design as a practical tool for educators and designers — not only a theoretical lens.
+A field study with nine children, supported by eye-tracking technology, validated the parameters with users with and without specific learning needs (dyslexia, blindness, low vision, color blindness, deafness).
+Inclusive Graphic Design as a practical tool for educators and designers, not only a theoretical lens.

 The Team